Multimodal Observation Pipeline

 Contact

 I am open to junior full-stack, AI workflow, automation and software developer opportunities.
-The easiest way to reach me in v1 is through LinkedIn or GitHub.
+The easiest way to reach me is through LinkedIn or GitHub.